Freelance prices are often complex, if they’re listed at all. Well not here. Be gone nonsensical freelance pricing.

 Three short blogs (yes, really) on a relatively easy topic.

 Two longer blogs (1,000 words+) on a more complex topic.

 What’s the easiest and cheapest way to find out if we’re right for each other?

 Easy - just pay for a single day of my time.
-There’s no minimum purchase.
 So why don’t we just try a day and treat it as a trial?
-I promise I’ll work my arse off for you and you’ll have something great to show for it at the end.
+I promise I’ll work my tail off for you and you’ll have something great to show for it at the end.
 You could have the start to a strategy that you can continue on with.
-Or you could have anywhere between two and six blogs.
+Or you could have a great piece of ghost writing.
 Or we could have sorted some of your HubSpot out and you could well be on your way to inbound marketing nirvana.

 What if I think I need less than half a day of your time?